dis-unige/swisscovery-vu3/js/prm-location-holdings-after/usi-location-open-close/README.md

 IT : A scaffale chiuso
 ```

+It also requires two icons to be stored in the view's `img` directory.
+Mind that their URL in `usi-location-open-close.html` has the view ID
+hard coded, which needs to be edited according to yours.

 ## Known issues

+* The view ID is hard coded in the HTML template file for linking to the icons.
+It would be good to make this independent of the view ID.
 * Currently the module only works for the first item to be displayed.
 When navigating a list of results, subsequent results fail to load the module.

 ## Changelog